 '''

-configurations {

-developmentOnly

-runtimeClasspath {

-extendsFrom developmentOnly

-}

-}

 dependencies {

 developmentOnly("org.springframework.boot:spring-boot-devtools")

 }

 '''

 Developer tools are automatically disabled when running a fully packaged application.
 If your application is launched from java -jar or if it is started from a special classloader, then it is considered a "production application".
-If that does not apply to you (i.e. if you run your application from a container), consider excluding devtools or set the -Dspring.devtools.restart.enabled=false system property.
+You can control this behavior by using the spring.devtools.restart.enabled system property.
+To enable devtools, irrespective of the classloader used to launch your application, set the -Dspring.devtools.restart.enabled=true system property.
+This must not be done in a production environment where running devtools is a security risk.
+To disable devtools, exclude the dependency or set the -Dspring.devtools.restart.enabled=false system property.

-Flagging the dependency as optional in Maven or using a custom developmentOnly configuration in Gradle (as shown above) is a best practice that prevents devtools from being transitively applied to other modules that use your project.
+Flagging the dependency as optional in Maven or using the developmentOnly configuration in Gradle (as shown above) prevents devtools from being transitively applied to other modules that use your project.

 Repackaged archives do not contain devtools by default.
-If you want to use a certain remote devtools feature, you need to disable the excludeDevtools build property to include it.
-The property is supported with both the Maven and Gradle plugins.
+If you want to use a certain remote devtools feature, you need to include it.
+When using the Maven plugin, set the excludeDevtools property to false.
+When using the Gradle plugin, configure the task's classpath to include the developmentOnly configuration.